Cube (film series)

-Cube is a Canadian science fiction horror film series.
-The films were directed by Vincenzo Natali, Andrzej Sekuła, Ernie Barbarash and Yasuhiko Shimizu respectively.
+Cube is a Canadian science-fiction horror film series.
+The films were directed by Vincenzo Natali, Andrzej Sekuła, Ernie Barbarash and Yasuhiko Shimizu, respectively.

 The films are centered, with slight variations, on the same science-fictional setting: a gigantic, mechanized cubical structure of unknown purpose and origin, made up of numerous smaller cubical rooms, in which most or all of the principal characters inexplicably awaken in the opening scenes.
 Each of these rooms has six heavy vault doors, one on each face of the cube, which lead into adjacent, largely identical rooms, differing occasionally by colour of lighting.
 Some of these rooms are "safe", while others are equipped with deadly booby traps such as flamethrowers and razorwire.
 In some cases it is possible to detect a trap by throwing an object into the room first, although this method is not always reliable due to the trigger mechanism of certain traps.

 In each case, a group of strangers awakens in this mysterious structure, without any knowledge of how or why they are there.
 In order to escape from the prison, they must band together and use their combined skills and talents to avoid the traps and navigate out of the maze, while also trying to solve the mystery of what the cube is and why they are in it.

-An American remake, currently on hold, is in development at Lionsgate, and a Japanese produced remake was released in 2021.

 Films

 Cube (1997)

-Cube, the first film in the series, follows a group of seven frightened strangers who find themselves trapped in a bizarre maze of cubical rooms, with no memory of how they arrived there.
+Cube, the first film in the series, follows a group of seven frightened strangers who find themselves trapped in a mechanized maze of cubical rooms, with no memory of how they arrived there.
 Searching for a way out, they soon discover that many rooms contain lethal booby traps, while others are safe.
-Initially the prisoners band together in an attempt to escape, but one of the prisoners then begins to turn insane and threatens the group's escape.
-Despite the film's low budget, it achieved moderate commercial success and has developed a cult following due to its surreal, Kafkaesque setting.
+Initially the prisoners band together in an attempt to escape, but one of the prisoners becomes increasingly unstable and threatens the group's escape.
+Despite production on a modest budget, the film grossed approximately $9 million worldwide and later developed a cult following, with critics praising its minimalist setting and tension.

 Cube 2: Hypercube (2002)

 Cube 2: Hypercube is a sequel to the film Cube.
 The dusky, dingy rooms of the first film are replaced with high-tech, brightly lit rooms, and the conventional technology of the original traps are replaced with threats based on abstract mathematics.
 A new group of prisoners quickly discovers that, unlike the original Cube, the rooms in their prison appear to shift instantaneously.
 They realize they are inside a hypercube in which gravity, space, and time are distorted.
 This time the prisoners each have a connection to the cube's suggested creator.
+Critical reception was mixed, with criticism for its CGI quality and writing, but praise for its acting and predecessor's characteristic suspense.